fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/classwork/classwork7.md

 ---

 ## Logistics
-* Due: Wednesday, September 13th AoE.
+* Due: Wednesday, Feburary 5th AoE.
 * Submission instructions: make sure that the required file (`grade.c`) is in your `/classwork/week4/wed/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for